seanpmaxwell/model-initializer/README.md

 ## Summary
 - This library's default export is an object that holds several properties.
 The main one `init` is the heart of the library, we'll talk about the other ones later.
-- To call `init` you must pass a generic and an object used to represent your schema (i.e. `init<IUser>({ name: 'string' })`) it gives you back an object with 3 functions: `new`, `isValid`, and `vldt`.
+- To call `init` you must pass a generic and an object used to represent your schema (i.e. `init<IUser>({ name: 'string' })`) it gives you back an object with 3 functions: `new`, `isValid`, and `pick`.
 For all 3, typesafety is enforced by the generic you passed.
   - `new` let's us create new object using a partial of your model and returns a full complete object.
 For missing keys, values are supplied by defaults which you can optionally configure.
 Defaults are deep-cloned before being added.
   - `isValid` accepts an unknown argument and throws errors if they do not match the schema requirements.
-  - `vldt("prop")` extracts the validation logic for a single property and returns a validator-function.
+  - `pick("prop")` extracts the validation logic and default value for a single property and returns an object `{ default: ..., vldt: ...}`.
 The property passed must be a key of the the generic passed to `init`.
-However, one difference is that `undefined` will not be accepted as a valid value even if the property is optional.
+However, one difference with the `vldt` function is that `undefined` will not be accepted as a valid value even if the property is optional.
 - Just to point out I know there are tons of schema validation libraries out there, but I wanted something that would both validate a schema, let me setup new instances using partials and defaults, and which would allow me to typesafe any properties I tried to add to the schema using an `interface`.
 - By default `structuredClone()` is used for deep cloning values.
 I know some older versions of node don't supported `structuredClone()`, so you can set your own clone function if you want: see the last section.
 <br/>